eluv-io/elv-admin-app/README.md

 └── src
 ```

-By default, WalletClient and ElvClient are initialized in the RootStore, which require the following configuration:
+By default, WalletClient and ElvClient are initialized in the RootStore, which require the following configuration.js:
 ```
 const EluvioConfiguration = {
   "config-url": <node-config-url>,